 advanced use case: getting the abi path from a project

-So far, we gave this command line to specify the api-path --abi-path some.json.
+.
 This is actually not very practical because it makes the command depend on the location where clk is run.
 I like the fact that clk commands work whatever the location clk is run.

 In my case, I created a clk project, put the abi file in it and configured the command to find the file relative to the project.
 Let’s show this.

 First, let’s create a project and get into it.
-As described in here, creating a project needs nothing more than creating an empty directory called .clk.
+As described in here, creating a project needs nothing more than creating an empty directory called .clk

 mkdir -p myproject/.clk